 CWBA record, 1892.

-The second vertical line from left reads, " 31st year (1892) Gee Hee brought and deposited $102.50 from the Digging Deceased office."
+The second vertical line from left reads, " 31st year (1905) Gee Hee brought and deposited $102.50 from the Digging Deceased office."
 This Gee Hee is likely to be the civic leader Chin Gee Hee.
-The account was managed and reported by the Wa Chong Company, which was controlled and largely owned by Chin Gee Hee.
+The account was managed and reported by the Wa Chong Company, which was closely connected with Chin Gee Hee.

 CWBA record, 1905